 The Renée Schine Crown Neonatal Intensive Care Unit provides not only the latest technology but a family-centered care.

 - Individual rooms.
-Rush has the only NICU in Chicago with individual rooms.
-This reduces the spread of potentially life-threatening infections, while also providing privacy for families.
+Rush has individual rooms which have been shown to be beneficial in reducing the spread of potentially life-threatening infections, while also providing privacy for families.

 - Immediate care.
 The NICU is located immediately next to labor and delivery, allowing our neonatal intensive care specialists to care for babies in distress within seconds after delivery.

 - Proximity to mom.
 Our NICU is accessible via a walkway from the mother-baby unit (located in the Atrium), where healthy mothers recover after labor and delivery.
-Mothers and families can visit their babies anytime during the day or night.
+Mothers and families can spend time with their babies anytime during the day or night.